DevasmitDutta/Fire-resistance-prediction-of-Structural-Steel-Members-using-AI/README.md

 ### Hi there 👋
+## This repository contains code that simulates fire-resistance of steel-columns using artificial intelligence.
 <!--
 **DevasmitDutta/DevasmitDutta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.